Defeasible RDFS via Rational Closure: Defeasible

 \begin{definition}[conflict] Let $G$ be a defeasible graph. $G$ has a \emph{conflict} if, for some term $t$, either $\Gcount\deriv (t,\disjC, t)$ or $\Gcount\deriv (t,\disjP, t)$ holds. \end{definition}

-\nd Informally, we consider that there is a conflict in a defeasible graph if, treating the defeasible triples as classical triples, we have that some term $t$ may be interpreted as being `empty'.\footnote{Note that the concept of conflict that we define here is related to the notion of \emph{incoherence} in OWL formalism \cite{QiHunter2007}: an OWL ontology is incoherent if a concept introduced in the vocabulary turns out to be empty.} To give a sense of the rationale behind this definition, let's see how it behaves \wrt~the typical \emph{penguin example} from the non-monotonic reasoning literature.
+\nd Informally, we consider that there is a conflict in a defeasible graph if, treating the defeasible triples as classical triples, we have that some term $t$ must be interpreted as being `empty'.\footnote{Note that the concept of conflict that we define here is related to the notion of \emph{incoherence} in OWL formalism \cite{QiHunter2007}: an OWL ontology is incoherent if a concept introduced in the vocabulary turns out to be empty.}